-This crypto surveillance startup — ‘We’re bomb sniffing dogs’ — just raised Series A funding – TechCrunch
+This crypto monitoring startup — ‘We’re bomb-sniffing dogs’ — just raised Series A funding – TechCrunch

 TC: What do these crimes look like?

-AM: When we started out, there was much more wholesale manipulation happening whether through wash trading or pump-and-dumps — things that are more easy to perform.
+AM: When we started out, there was much more wholesale manipulation happening whether through wash trading or pump and dumps — things that are more easy to perform.
 What we’re seeing today are extremely sophisticated manipulation schemes where bad actors are able to exploit different executing platforms.
 We’re quite literally surfacing new alerts that if you were to use a legacy, rule-based system you wouldn’t be able to [surface] because you’re not really sure what you’re looking for.
 We oftentimes have an alert that we haven’t named yet; we just know that this type of behavior is considered manipulative in nature and that our client should be looking into it.

 TC: Can you elaborate a bit more about these new anomalies?